BlueSpacePotato/hsi-wizard/docs/source/modules/utils/loader.rst

 loader
 ======

-This package provides a collection of modules for handling various file formats and converting their contents into a unified `DataCube` format.
+This package provides a collection of modules for handling various file formats and converting their contents into a unified :class:`DataCube` format.

-The `wizard.read()` function serves as the main entry point for users.
+The :meth:`wizard.read()` function serves as the main entry point for users.
 It abstracts the file handling process and automatically determines the appropriate handler based on the file type.
 For example:

 .. code-block:: python